 What deposit do I need for a buy-to-let mortgage?

-15% is bare minimum.
-A low deposit won’t stop you getting a loan, but it will heavily restrict your choice of lenders and rates.
-If you’re buying to let for the first time, 15% may get you turned down completely.
+If you’re already a landlord, a low deposit won’t stop you getting a loan, but it will majorly limit your choice of lenders and rates.
+If you’re buying to let for the first time, lenders often want an even bigger deposit, so 15% could get you turned down completely.

-If you can afford to, increase your deposit to 25%.
-That’s the magic threshold, where you’ll start to see your choices and rates improve dramatically.
+If you can, it might be a good idea to try to increase your deposit to at least 25%.
+That’s the magic threshold – where you’ll start to see your range of choices and rates improve significantly.

 As well as finding a deposit and proving your property is rentable, lenders will ask you for information about you and the property you’re buying.

 Here are some of the main things lenders look at:

 Some lenders won’t lend money for homes valued below £40,000 or so.
 Some even set the threshold at £100,000.